BroadcomMFD/code4z/README.md

 ## Support

-**Code4z product documentation is available on [Techdocs](https://techdocs.broadcom.com/code4z)**.
+**Product documentation for Code4z Foundation is available on [Techdocs](https://techdocs.broadcom.com/code4z)**.

-For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).
+For an interactive overview of the Code4z Foundation pack, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).